It took me three weeks to find my rental home in Copenhagen, Denmark. In this article, I shared my experiences and tips to find accommodation.

-I also joined the private housing group from my university when I tried to search for one.
+I also joined the private housing group from my university when I searched for one.

 In that group, the housing coordinators offered some private housing that they had contracts with.
 However, one post always attracted at least ten replies from the students, so the housing coordinator had to do some “lucky rotation” to see who was lucky enough to be chosen.

-Besides, the Housing coordinators also posted some places that they found on Airbnb or some websites.
+Besides, the Housing coordinators also posted some places on Airbnb or some websites.